 The American Board of Medicolegal Death Investigators is a voluntary, national, independent, and professional certification board that has been established to promote the highest standards of practice for medicolegal death investigators.
 ABMDI certifies individuals who have the proven knowledge and skills necessary to perform medicolegal death investigations as set forth by the National Institutes of Justice.
 The benefit of having staff certified by the ABMDI is that they have proven to be able to perform 29 tasks, which have been identified as crucial in conducting a medicolegal death investigation.
 The certification also demonstrates that deputies have acquired specialized knowledge and proficiency in the standards of practice necessary to properly conduct an investigation.
-Currently 5 of our deputies hold the ABMDI certification, and two additional deputies will be taking the certification exam in the year 2020.
+Currently Coroner Hetrick and 5 of our deputies hold the ABMDI certification.
+Coroner Hetrick and one deputy will be taking the fellowship certification exam in the year 2021.
+One deputy will be taking the diplomat certification exam.